buildsec/frsca/examples/go-pipeline/README.md

-# SSF Golang Tekton Pipeline
+# FRSCA Golang Tekton Pipeline

 This is a sample GOlang tekton pipeline.